pandaicecoffee/digital-id-platform/README.md

 3. As an airport service, I want to check that a Digital ID has not been suspended so that I can prevent travellers with temporarily invalid identities from boarding
 4. As an airport service, I want to check that a Digital ID has not been revoked so that I can prevent travellers with permanently invalid identities from checking in
 5. As an airport service, I want to receive a clear reason when a verification fails so that I can inform the traveller why they have been denied check in
+6. As an airport service, I want to check that a traveller's nationality is on the permitted list for a route so that only eligible nationalities can check in

 ### Employer
 1. As an employer, I want to check whether a Digital ID is valid so that I can confirm a candidate's identity at the time of their application